Skip to main content Skip to secondary navigation

 • Exterior photo of Ujamaa.

-Ujamaa House was created as a concept in 1970 with a concentration of Black first-year and upperclass students living on east campus, and moved to its current location in 1976.
+Ujamaa House, located in the Lagunita Court housing complex, was created as a concept in 1970 with a concentration of Black first-year and upperclass students living on east campus, and moved to its current location in 1976.

 • The Warehaus is a self-operated house located on the upper Row.